gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 #### Reconciliation

-Authors propose to introduce a new controller (lets call it `etcd-member-controller`) which watches for changes to the `EtcdMember` resource(s).
+Authors propose to introduce a new controller (let's call it `etcd-member-controller`) which watches for changes to the `EtcdMember` resource(s).
 If a reconciliation of an `Etcd` resource is required as a result of change in `EtcdMember` status then this controller should enqueue an event and force a reconciliation via existing `etcd-controller`, thus preserving the single-actor-principal constraint which ensures deterministic changes to etcd cluster resources.

 > NOTE: Further decisions w.r.t responsibility segregation will be taken during implementation and will not be documented in this proposal.